 Endometriosis is a very prevalent disease worldwide, affecting about 170 million women.
-It is a medical condition where tissue similar to the lining of the uterus, which should be only located inside the uterus, is found outside the uterine cavity.
-The most common location of endometriotic implants are organs in the pelvis such as the ovaries, fallopian tubes, bladder, the peritoneum ( lining of the pelvis), occasionally the bowel.
+Endometriosis constitutes a medical condition where tissue, the lining of the uterine cavity, is found outside the uterine cavity.
+The lining of the uterine cavity, also called endometrium, leaves the uterus by means of retrograde menstruation during monthly menses.
+The most common location of endometriosis (endometriotic implants) is outside the uterus in the most dependent areas of the pelvis such as the ovaries, fallopian tubes, and the peritoneum.
+Also, occasionally the intrauterine tissue can be found on bowel or bladder.

 Surgery for Endometriosis